marcosvlt/IaC-Teste/README.md

 In your browser access with EC2 ip.
 Apache will proxy to the container in the port 8080 and display the application

 http://EC2_IP

+# Update the application

+The container is mounted in the /home/marcos/ with persistent files, just update the files and will reflect in the container